keithfancher/haskell-notes/haskell-notes.md

-There's also [Write Yourself a Scheme in 48 Hours](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours), which seems a bit too fast-paced for a true introduction to the language (or at least that's my sense of it), but is an interesting tutorial nonetheless.
+There's also [Write Yourself a Scheme in 48 Hours](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours), which aims to be an introduction to Haskell.
+However, the more I learn about Haskell, the more I'd hesitate to recommend this tutorial to a beginner.
+Aside from being extremely fast-paced in its explanations, its code also tends to be quite ugly.
+(Not super well-factored, filled with confusing "magical" one-liners, lots of partial functions and incomplete pattern-matches, etc.)

+Still, it's an interesting tutorial nonetheless.
 And writing your own language -- what a cool first project!
 (Or fifth project, or whatever.)
+It might be a good exercise for an intermediate Haskeller to go through and clean up the code themselves...

 ## Installation / Toolchain stuff